-TOSHIBA Maintenance Utility is provided to erase the hard disk drive.
-This utility allows you to delete all data and partitions, and also overwrite all sectors on the hard disk drive.
+TOSHIBA Maintenance Utility is provided to erase the internal storage.
+This utility allows you to delete all data and partitions, and also overwrite all sectors on the internal storage.

 If there is an external hard disk drive connected to your computer, it can also be erased.
 However, if you do not want to delete the data from the external hard disk drive, disconnect it from your computer.